vallis/libstempo/README.md

 ```

 ### pip Install
-To use `libstempo` with pip (of from source), tempo2 must be installed as a prerequisite.
+To use `libstempo` with pip (or from source), tempo2 must be installed as a prerequisite.
 Currently there are two recommended methods to do this.

 1. Install via script.
     ```bash